Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

       2. In the upper menu select **Use With** >> **Web Services** >> **WMTS**

-      3. Copy the WMTS url.
+      3. Copy the WMTS (or TMS) url.

         .. figure:: _static/qgis/SecureWatch_user_profile.png
          :alt: Your user profile in SecureWatch
          :align: center
          :width: 15cm

         The **Connect ID** is different for each product you have in your SecureWatch subscription.
-Therefore, initially choose the one that suits you.
-To do this, close the *User Profile* window and in the title bar select the required of the two suggested mosaics (**Vivid** and **SecureWatch**) by clicking on the name of one of them.
+Therefore, initially choose the one you want.
+To do this, open the *User Profile* menu and in the title bar select the required of the two suggested mosaics (**Vivid** and **SecureWatch**).

   4. Click *Preview*.